TrinhThiBaoAnh/Generate_data_for_captcha_ocr/README.md

-## Project Title: CAPTCHA and Sensitive Information Data Generator for OCR Algorithms
+## CAPTCHA and Sensitive Information Data Generator for OCR Algorithms

 ### Description
 This repository contains the source code for generating synthetic datasets specifically designed for training and testing Optical Character Recognition (OCR) algorithms.
 The dataset includes two main types of images: